 This is an often overlooked cut that can be used in multiple ways, grilled, broiled, smoked, sliced, diced, and everything in between.

-Many butchers and meat enthusiasts have gone in search of flavorful alternate cuts that won’t break the bank, compared to the Filet Mignon or the Porterhouse steak.
+Many butchers and meat enthusiasts have gone in search of flavorful alternate cuts that won’t break the bank, compared to the Filet Mignon or the Porterhouse.
 The chuck primal is the secret weapon in this fight for affordable meat.

-It serves up many flavorful steaks that balance tenderness and value for money in equal measures, and the Shoulder steak is no exception.
+It serves up many flavorful cuts that balance tenderness and value for money in equal measures, and the Shoulder steak is no exception.

 So, sit back while we ‘shoulder’ the responsibility of educating you on this great piece of meat.